SCAR/antarctic-r-packages/README.md

     [WoRMS](http://www.marinespecies.org/) API.
 Contains mostly
     taxonomic data, but also trait data.
   - [taxize](https://cran.rstudio.com/web/packages/taxize/index.html) provides access to 20ish
-    sources of taxonomic data sources, including WoRMS, and has consistent data outputs and function interfaces across the different data sources so that you don’t need to tailor your code to different taxonomic data providers.
+    sources of taxonomic data sources, including WoRMS.
+It has consistent data outputs and function interfaces across the different data sources so that you don’t need to tailor your code to different taxonomic data providers.